23. Identity of illness and capitalism

 imprisoned in mental institution and

 For these reasons it is clear that all the ill people need to defend themselves.

-The need for change coupled with the pressure which starts from suffering has to be directed, by its nature, against and aimed at the object by which illness is generated, that is the social order based on capitalism, this social order, which has become the second nature of everybody (that is called elsewhere: soul).
-The basic human need is production, that means the creation of all possibilities that are necessary in order to assimilate nature in the best and most pleasurable way; nothing else can be meant by the expression: fight against the forces of nature.
+The need for change coupled with the pressure which starts from suffering has to be directed, by its nature, against and aimed at the object by which illness is generated, that is the social order based on capitalism, this social order, which has become the second nature of everybody (that is elsewhere called: soul).
+The basic human need is production, that means the creation of all possibilities that are necessary in order to assimilate nature in the best and most pleasurable way; nothing else can be meant by the expression: the fight against the forces of nature.
 But what is taking place here and nowadays is the production of surplus value, accumulation of capital, and destruction of life.
-The utility value of the commodities, just as life itself, are nothing but waste products of the capitalist relations of production and in this degenerated form they are treated according to the laws of capitalism: "ex-and-throwaway" or "throw away after use".
+The utility value of the commodities, just as life itself, is nothing but a waste product of the capitalist relations of production and in this degenerated form they are treated according to the laws of capitalism: "ex-and-throwaway" or "throw away after use".

 But the productive force of our consciousness which is the prerequisite for regaining the material means of production is able to conquer the hostile force of nature of capitalism: